The Promenade (shopping mall): History

 In February 2020, a few weeks prior to the COVID-19 pandemic outbreak, AMC announced its plans to move a few blocks to the nearby Westfield Topanga at the location where Sears once stood.
 After the pandemic severity decreased, AMC reopened nearly all of its shuttered theaters in March 2021.
 Since construction at the nearby Topanga was delayed due to the pandemic, AMC Theatres relocation was delayed by almost two years.
 The AMC Promenade closed permanently on June 1, 2022, and the new multiplex at Westfield Topanga opened the following day.

 In December 2020, the Los Angeles City Council officially approved Unibail-Rodamco-Westfield's "Promenade 2035" plan to replace the dead mall with a new development that would include a sports arena, two hotels, a 28-story office tower and more than 1,400 new apartments calling it a "mini-city ... within this larger city".

 In 2021, it was reported that Unibail-Rodamco-Westfield would sell its commercial properties in the United States.
 As part of that divestment, the dead mall was sold in March 2022 to an unnamed investor group that was later confirmed to be sports owner and real estate developer Stan Kroenke, with anticipated plans to convert the property into a mixed use development and practice facility for the Los Angeles Rams.

 In February 2022, Ruth's Chris Steak House announced that it would vacate the mall by July and relocate to a nearby Woodland Hills location.
 After a long delay, Ruth's Chris finally moved in December 2023.
 Maggiano's Little Italy closed permanently at the end of April 2025.
 Maggiano's might have been the last business operating inside the mall.

+The demolition process formally began in January 2026.

 Rams Village at Warner Center

-Construction of temporary practice fields at the northeast corner of a nearby former office building parking lot began in November 2023 and completed in August 2024.
+Construction of temporary practice fields at the northeast corner of a nearby former office building parking lot began in November 2023 and was completed in August 2024.
 In April 2025, the Kroenke Organization announced its development plans and construction timetable, but no timeline was explicitly mentioned when the mall itself will finally be torn down.